SPRINKLER RETROFITS

 • A long implementation runway already exists.

-• Delaying now serves only the narrow interests of a few well-funded condo associations — not citywide public safety.
+• Delaying now serves only the narrow interests of a few well-funded condo associations rather than citywide public safety.